ManagedKube/kubernetes-common-services/kubernetes/gotk/README.md

 ### (1) base
 The base folders holds common configuration across all clusters on how an application should be configured.
 These are the defaults settings we would like for the applications but this can be overriden by the local's cluster values.

-### (2) dev-us
+### (2) dev
-This is a cluster we are naming `dev-us`.
+This is a cluster we are naming `dev`.
 This is where we will hold various clusters and this is an example of one cluster and how it is configured.

 ### (3) gitops-system
 This is the directory that the `gotk` tool creates and pushes into this repository on how it configured itself in this cluster.
 As we update `gotk` and apply it to a cluster, this will also change.